Daryl Seaman

-Daryl Kenneth "Doc" Seaman OC AOE (28 April 1922 – 11 January 2009) was a Canadian oilman and hockey executive.
-Seaman was the founder, president, and chairman of Bow Valley Industries Limited, which was one of Canada's largest independent petroleum companies.
+Daryl Kenneth "Doc" Seaman OC AOE (28 April 1922 – 11 January 2009) was a Canadian engineer, oilman, and hockey executive.
+Seaman was the founder, president, and chairman of Bow Valley Industries, one of Canada's largest independent petroleum companies.
 In addition to his business activities, from 1941 to 1945 he served as a pilot in the Royal Canadian Air Force and from 1980 to 2009 was a part-owner of the Calgary Flames.

 Biography

 Early life

 Daryl Kenneth Seaman was born on 28 April 1922 in Rouleau, Saskatchewan, to Byron Luther Seaman (1890–1979) and Letha Mae Patton (1899–2006).
 Daryl was the second of four children.
 He had an older sister Dorothy Verna, and younger brothers Byron James "B. J." and Donald Roy.
 Byron Seaman Sr was born in Wisconsin and had come to Canada during the First World War to help with the harvest.
 After the United States entered the War on 6 April 1917, he returned stateside, joined the army, and fought with the American Expeditionary Forces in Germany.
 Seaman returned to Canada in January 1920 and married that same month.
 Seaman had met Mae Patton in Avonlea, Saskatchewan.
 Patton was born in Unadilla, Nebraska in 1899 and moved to Canada with her family in 1912.
 Until 1928 both Byron and Mae worked on a farm.
 In 1928 Byron started a road construction company, which all of his sons worked for in the summer once they were old enough.